 1 Tbsp oyster sauce

-Soak bean thread noodles and fungus in warm water for 10 minutes.
-Drain noodles and fungus and set aside in separate bowls.
+Soak the bean thread noodles and black fungus slivers in warm water for 10 minutes.
+Drain the noodles and fungus and set aside in separate bowls.

 Drain the canned crab meat using a sieve.
-Gently press crab meat with a spoon to remove excess liquid.
+Gently press the crab meat with a spoon to remove the excess liquid.

-In a large bowl, add the ground pork, crab meat, noodles, fungus, onion, scallions and all seasonings.
+In a large bowl, add the noodles, fungus, crab meat, onion, scallions, ground pork, garlic, vegetable oil, fish sauce, oyster sauce and ground black pepper.
 Add 5 whole eggs.
-For the remaining 2 eggs, separate yolks and set aside in a different bowl.
-Add egg whites to the meat mixture.
-Combine the meat mixture blending all ingredients well.
+For the remaining 2 eggs, separate the yolks and set aside in a small bowl.
+Add the egg whites to the meat mixture.
+Combine the meat mixture, blending all ingredients well.

-Preheat oven to 400 degrees Fahrenheit.
-Spray non-stick cooking spray in 8″ x 8″ baking dish and place inside a 13″ x 9″ baking dish.
+Preheat the oven to 400 F (204 C).
+Spray non-stick cooking spray into an 8 inch by 8 inch baking dish and place inside a 13 inch by 9 inch baking dish.
 Place the meat mixture into the smaller baking dish and distribute evenly in the dish.
 Fill the larger baking dish halfway with boiling water.
-Bake for 45 minutes.

 Check for doneness by inserting a toothpick into the center of the meatloaf.
 It should come out clean.
-If the toothpick is wet, return to oven for another 5 minutes and repeat the process.
+If the toothpick is wet, bake for another 5 minutes and check again for doneness.

-Take yolks set aside earlier and using a small brush, coat the top of the meatloaf with the egg yolks.
+Take the yolks set aside earlier and using a small brush, coat the top of the meatloaf with the egg yolks.
 Turn off oven.
-Return meatloaf to the oven and allow to bake for another 5 minutes with the oven door open.
-Closing the door causes egg yolk topping to turn white and we’ll lose the beautiful golden layer.
+Return the meatloaf to the oven and allow to bake for another 5 minutes with the oven door open.
+Do not close the oven door.
+This will cause the egg yolk topping to turn white and you won’t get the beautiful yellow layer.